weezymatt/weezymatt/README.md

 ### 👋 Hello

-My name is Matthew Alexander Hernandez (my full name just for kicks).
-I'm an aspiring computational linguist with experience in machine learning, data management, and language technology.
+My name is Matthew.
+I'm a computational linguist trained in language technology, machine learning, and data science.
+Experience includes research for machine translation, building datasets for linguistic phenomena, and a range of roles in healthcare.

-Recently I've worked on surveying low-resource languages and fine-tuning NLP models on them.
-As well as constructing novel datasets to support various linguistic phenomenon and evaluate LLMs on them.

 <!--
 - 🌱 I’m currently learning about ontologies & taxonomies, machine translation, and MLOps